12 Best Fly Boxes Of 2023: Guide Tested and Approved

 Most fly boxes made today hold flies securely in individual slots, or what some call slits, without damaging the fly.
 Some boxes hold flies better and more securely than others.

-On some of the fly boxes I’ve tested, if I drop my vest or pack onto the ground or throw it into the back of my truck, that banging around causes some flies to dislodge inside the fly box, you don’t want this.
+On some of the fly boxes I’ve tested, if I drop my vest or pack onto the ground or throw it into the back of my truck, the banging around causes some flies to dislodge inside the fly box.

 Durability

-A great fly box will prevent your flies from getting crushed or lost in a vest or fly fishing pack.
-Soft-cover fly boxes can get crushed and damage your flies, and some cheaper fly boxes made of plastic have been known to break or crack, so stick with more durable boxes.
+A great fly box will prevent my flies from getting crushed or lost in a vest or fly fishing pack.
+Soft-cover fly boxes can get crushed and damage flies, and some cheaper fly boxes made of plastic have been known to break or crack, so I stick with more durable boxes.

 Accessibility and Organization

-The best fly boxes for flies will keep your flies protected and organized while in storage and make them easily accessible in a vest or pack.
+The best fly boxes keep my flies protected and organized while in storage and make them easily accessible in a vest or pack.
 Good fly fishing boxes are small and compact so that they can be tucked into a vest pocket easily.
 Unless you have a ton of flies, go with smaller boxes.

-I have also found 2 or 3 smaller boxes to be better than one big box.
+I have also found two or three smaller boxes to be better than one big box.

 Essential Features of a Good Fly Box